Soft launch: Mobile apps

-Before committing to a hard launch in the United States, developers creating English mobile applications may choose to launch unofficially in less populous countries such as Australia, Canada, and New Zealand, to refine the app by analyzing usage and spending habits, which are thought to be similar to those in the United States.
+Before committing to a hard launch in the United States, developers creating English mobile applications may choose to launch unofficially in less populous English-speaking countries in order to refine it before launch by analyzing usage and spending habits, which are thought to be similar to those in the United States.
 This may also reduce the chances of the American press noticing the app.
-Canada has the additional benefit of having similar time zones to the United States.
-Soft launches are popular for free-to-play mobile games.
+While predominantly English-speaking countries like Canada, Australia, and New Zealand are common choices, games are also tested in countries like the Philippines, which has connections to Asia; Sweden, which can provide an on-ramp into the European market; and many other countries including Brazil, South Africa, and Indonesia.
+Canada, in particular, also has the advantage of having similar time zones to the United States.